playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 ![A mockup of a file management application.
 Contains two sidebars on left and right and a file list](./fancy_mockup.jpg)

 Here, our app has many parts to it.
-A sidebar to contain navigation links, a list of files for a user to navigate, and a details pane about the file the user currently has selected.
+For example, a sidebar containing navigation links, a list of files for a user to navigate, and a details pane about the user's selected file.

 What's more, each part of the app needs different things.

 The sidebar may not require complex programming logic, but we may want to style it with nice colors and highlight effects when the user hovers.
-Likewise, the file list may contain complex logic to handle a user right clicking or dragging and dropping files.
+Likewise, the file list may contain complex logic to handle a user right-clicking or dragging and dropping files.

 When you break it down, each part of the app has three primary concerns: